Ballyclough, Iowa

 Ballyclough is an unincorporated community in Dubuque County, in the U.S. state of Iowa.

 History

 Ballyclough was founded 8 miles from Dubuque.
 William Kaufman ran the grocery store in Ballyclough.
+The name of the community is Irish in origin.

+The community's population was 25 in 1890, and was 21 in 1900.

 In 1947, the Table Mound Township Hall was located in Ballyclough.

-The community's population was 25 in 1890, and was 21 in 1900.